RonenTGreat/100-days-of-code/log.md

 **Today's Progress**: After seeing this design I was curious about how it could be done, I was even thinking about it in church.
 It's not perfect, it's not responsive on smaller screens.
 I am just glad my brain is not itching again.

+### Day 70: January 3 2021

+**Today's Progress**: Finished with the design system for the space tourism challenge onto coding the home page.
+Using utility classes are really is really fun.
+I see why most love Tailwind(I am not using Tailwind though)